KieroKa/AISD-Dynamic-Programming/README.md

-# AISD-Dynamic-Programming
+# AISD Dynamic Programming
-Program for measuring time of knapsack problem using different methods.
+Program for measuring time of knapsack problem using methods like:
+- Dynamic Programming
+- Brute Force
+- Brute Force with cuts
+- Four diffrent heuristics